 The long-range financial estimates provided in this section generally relate to the OASI and DI Trust Funds on a combined basis.
-A final assessment of the financial status of these funds must be provided on a separate basis, as is done later in this section.
+However, as the OASI and DI programs are legally separate, a final assessment of the financial status of these funds must be provided on a separate basis, as is done later in this section.
 More detailed estimates for these trust funds, both separately and combined, can be found in section II.F.2 of this report.